raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### implementing permute

-Languages often have rules that allow for a certan number of things, but in any order.
+Languages often have rules that allow for a certain number of things, but in any order.
 We can recognize such languages using catenation and alternation.
 For example, if we want to allow the letters `c`, `a`, and `t` in any order, we can write:

 ```javascript
 union(